-Due to the global COVID-19 pandemic the Academic Advising Center is working remotely.
+Due to the global COVID-19 pandemic the Academic Advising Center is asking students to schedule virtual appointments with the Advising team via the Navigate App.
 Please feel free to "drop-in" via Zoom with any questions or concerns related to Academic Advising.
 We are here to help!

 From the start of your academic career at Salisbury University, you have a partner in your academic success.
 The Academic Advising Center staff is dedicated to teaching you how to figure out what you want from your degree and how to get there.

 All first-year, full-time students are assigned an academic advisor in your area of interest.
 You’ll meet with them regularly, one on one, so you can: